ZackDev/zackdev.github.io/_posts/2020-02-22-Fermi-Paradox.md

 ---
 layout: default
-title: Fermi Paradox
+title: Fermi's Paradox
-published: true
+published: false
 ---

 The human web of knowledge is filled with probable solutions to Fermi's Paradox.
 Distilled into the following phrases it goes like this: